rollbear/trompeloeil/docs/FAQ.md

-Perhaps *Illusionist* or *Puppeteer* would have sufficed as names, but they were taken many times over for other projects, and besides, the author has a weak spot for Trompe-l'œil art.
+Perhaps *Illusionist* or *Puppeteer* would have sufficed as names, but they were taken many times over for other projects, and besides, the author has a soft spot for Trompe-l'œil art.

 ## <A name="compilers"/>Q. Which compilers supports *Trompeloeil*?